Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

 For a catalogue simulation in the absence of shape noise and photo-$z$ uncertainty, we measure the tomographic Pseudo-$C_{\ell}$ power spectra of the cosmic shear signal only, and plot in Fig.~\ref{fig:w0wa_NONOISE_1x2ptE} the area enclosed in the $(w_{0}, w_{a})$ plane by the 1 and 2\,$\sigma$ contours as a function of the number of redshift bins used for the analysis.
 We present these results for the three binning choices: equipopulated (solid line); equal redshift width (dotted line); and bins equally spaced in fiducial comoving distance (dashed line).

-We find that comparatively, the equal redshift width bins cover the smallest area in $(w_{0}, w_{a})$ for a given number of redshift bins, indicating that this binning choice would yield the optimum constraints on the dark energy equation of state.
+We find that, comparatively, the equal redshift width bins cover the smallest area in $(w_{0}, w_{a})$ for a given number of redshift bins, indicating that this binning choice would yield the optimum constraints on the dark energy equation of state.
 We note that for the particular case of a single bin the shear signal is only weakly constraining and does not enclose a $2\,\sigma$ area within the prior boundaries of the parameter space.
-However, increasing the analysis to include just 2 bins provides sufficient constraining power to yield closed contours and place constraints on the dark energy parameters.
+However, increasing the analysis to include just two bins provides sufficient constraining power to yield closed contours and place constraints on the dark energy parameters.

-For a 2-bin analysis, the difference in the contour area between each choice is at a considerable level of $\sim$10--15\%, but once 3--4 bins are considered for the analysis, the relative gain or loss between the binning choices is at a minimal level of a few percent.
-Throughout this work, we will define the percentage change in the $2\,\sigma$ contour area between any pair(s) of binning setups as the relative `information gain or loss' associated with the binning choices.
+For a two-bin analysis, the difference in the contour area between each choice is at a considerable level of $\sim$15--25\%, but once three or four bins are considered for the analysis, the relative gain or loss between the binning choices reduces to the level of $<10$\%, on average.
+Throughout this work, we will define the percentage change in the $2\,\sigma$ contour area between any pair(s) of binning set-ups as the relative `information gain or loss' associated with the binning choices.
 Following the definition of the dark energy figure of merit (FOM; \citealt{Albrecht06}), whereby the FOM is taken as the inverse of the area of the $2\,\sigma$ $(w_{0}, w_{a})$ contour, our measured comparison between the areas for different binning choices similarly represents the level of improvement or degradation in the dark energy FOM value.